railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 	  and select the corresponding partner from the list.
 Then complete the contact data and click the ``Save`` button.

 .. figure::  images/thunderbird_creation.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Creating a contact on the fly from Thunderbird*

 * Open the Document created in OpenERP

-To access archived data from different documents in OpenERP you can use the menu :menuselection:`OpenERP --> Document` which allows you to access the document in OpenERP directly from your e-mail.
+To access archived data from different documents in OpenERP, you can use the menu :menuselection:`OpenERP --> Document` which allows you to access the document in OpenERP directly from your e-mail.

 .. tip:: Knowledge Management

 	The Thunderbird plugin is compatible with OpenERP's Knowledge (i.e. Document) Management.
 If you install the Knowledge application you will be able to:

-	* search through the content of your company's documents (those that have the type .doc, .pdf, .sxw and .odt) and also in archived emails,
+	* search through the content of your company's documents (those that have the type ``.doc``, ``.pdf``, ``.sxw`` and ``.odt``) and also in archived emails,

-	* have a shared file system that is connected to various OpenERP documents to share information and access it with your favorite browser,
+	* have a shared file system that is connected to various OpenERP documents to share information and access it with your favourite browser,

 	* organize and structure your documents (such as projects, partners and users) in OpenERP's system.